 This tile is only visible if you have the AccessAsNonInteractiveUser or AdministerNonInteractiveUser security role.
 See Required System Security Roles.

-TIP: To view the groups assigned to the AccessAsNonInteractiveUser and AdministerNonInteractiveUser roles, go to System > Administration > Security > System Security Roles.
-The groups assigned to these roles will be listed next to AccessAsNonInteractiveUser and AdministerNonInteractiveUser.
+TIP: To view the groups assigned to the AccessAsNonInteractiveUser and AdministerNonInteractiveUser roles, go to System > assigned to these roles will be listed next to